Infancy

 Helps with

-- Understanding feeding and sleep basics
+- Understanding feeding, sleep, and development basics

-- Recognising normal developmental milestones
+- Recognising normal developmental variation

 - Knowing when to seek care